XBLab/Calculate_antibody_titer/README.md

 We have very low requirements for python library versions, most of which are available.
 ## Run
-Just run.py or double-click.exe.
+Just run&nbsp;&nbsp;\*.py or double-click&nbsp;&nbsp;&nbsp;\*.exe.
 Our scripts give very comprehensive hints, or refer to the calculations in our article.